Do you love your sales team?

 Make sure you choose a platform that will let your prospects not only discover your product but enjoy their experience as well.

-We live in an age where the world of B2B sales is becoming more and more focused on being customer-centric - well, that's the whole purpose of our platform.
-And in a customer-centric sales world, there’s no more important tool than good, useful data.
+We live in an age where the world of B2B sales is becoming more and more focused on being customer-centric.
+And in a customer-centric sales world, it’s no surprise that your product demos have to be tailored to meet prospects’ needs.

-Make sure to use your demo to gain key insights into how prospects played with your product and the people with whom they shared it.
+This is because some product demo platforms help you gain key insights into how prospects interacted with your demo and the people with whom they shared it.
 This information will be super helpful as prospects continue through the sales funnel.